smartdevicelink/sdl_evolution/proposals/NNNN-Function-to-control-the-priority-of-audio-and-video-when-switching-between-apps.md

 ## Impact on existing code

-- These changes affect only the status transition of the SDL Core when apps are swithced.
+- These changes affect only the status transition of SDL Core when apps are switched.

 ## Alternatives considered